-- Consumer debt targets:including loans, credit cards, overdrafts, catalogues etcetera.
+- Consumer debt targets: Including loans, credit cards, overdrafts, catalogues, etc.

 Not all types of debt are covered by CCJs.
 For example, council tax debts are not subject to this kind of enforcement, but to a different court process, namely a liability order.